Essential Info for Italy

 Political system: Parliamentary republic

 Main languages: Italian is the official language, while certain regions have a high prevalence of German and French speakers.
 English is spoken mainly in tourist centres and large cities.

 Money: The currency in Italy is the Euro (EUR), which is divided into 100 cents.
 ATMs can be found easily, even in small towns.
 All foreigners can open a bank account in Italy, but accounts for residents have extra perks like lower interest fees.

 Tipping: Tipping is not necessary in restaurants as a service fee is usually added, but for good service, diners should round up the bill by a few Euros.

 Time: GMT +1 (GMT +2 from the last Sunday in March to the last Sunday in September).

 Electricity: 230 volts, 50Hz.
 Plug points can vary, but the 'Type C' rounded two-pin plug is most common.

 Emergency contacts: Dial 112 to be connected to the EU emergency line.
 You can reach Italian police directly on 113, ambulance on 118, and fire brigade on 115.

 Transport and driving Driving is on the right-hand side of the road.
-Expat drivers may find that Italians drive fast and aggressively, and parking is very limited in the cities.
+Expat drivers may find Italian driving culture aggressive, and parking is very limited in the cities.